How to Actually Complete Your Long-Term Project

 And I recommend scheduling it BEFORE working on homework.
 Working on it last = not working on it.
 You may run out of time in the evening or just run out of energy.
-But putting it first on the list ensure that the steps actually get done – that way you won’t be scrambling the night before it’s due.
+But putting it first on the list insures that the steps actually get done – that way you won’t be scrambling the night before it’s due.

 Keep all your materials together